Hawaii’s Most Haunted.

 Haunted Koloa Tree Tunnel

-Tree Tunnel on Kauai is made up of hundreds of trees whose branches reach across the road creating a tunnel.
-Late-night travelers claim the Tree Tunnel is haunted.
+Tree Tunnel on Kaua’i is made up of hundreds of trees whose branches reach across the road creating a tunnel.
+Late-night travelers claim the Tunnel of Trees is haunted.

 The Mo‘o at Haunted Kipu Falls